refractionPOINT/lce_doc/docs/getting-started.md

 LimaCharlie is infrastructure to connect sources of security data, automate activity based on what's being observed, and forward data where you need it.
 There's no single correct way to use it.

-That said, let's set up LimaCharlie to provide basic EDR capabilities.
+That said, let's set up LimaCharlie to provide basic endpoint detection & response (EDR) capabilities.
 This guide will cover:

 1. [Creating a new **Organization**](getting-started.md#creating-an-organization)
 2. [Connecting a **Sensor** to the Organization](getting-started.md#connecting-a-sensor)